treehouses/treehouses.github.io/pages/blog/20200724-cliandremote.md

 ---

-By this point your CLI feature should at least be functional - it doesn't have to be perfect nor does your PR have to be already merged.
+**NOTE**: By this point your CLI feature should at least be functional - it doesn't have to be perfect nor does your PR have to be already merged.

 ### Upgrade your CLI